 - the President's Undergraduate Research Awards (PURA)

-- the College of Sciences Undergraduate Research Scholarship Awards (URSA) program websites.
+- the College of Sciences Undergraduate Research Scholarship Awards (URSA) program website

-- In addition, there are numerous competitive Summer Research Experience for Undergraduates (REUs) around the country, including the Georgia Tech Biological Sciences' REU in Aquatic Chemical Ecology.
+- In addition, there are numerous competitive Summer Research Opportunities around the country

 Research as a volunteer